-Twelve years ago, in the late fall of 2003, Judy began presenting the symptoms of Parkinson’s disease.
-It was possible that the disease had begun to develop even earlier, and the first doctor she saw in early 2004 gave her a dire outlook.
+In late fall of 2003, Judy began presenting the symptoms of Parkinson’s disease.
+It was possible that the disease had begun to develop even earlier, and the first physician she saw in early 2004 gave her a dire prognosis.

 Judy was in shock, but not resigned to her fate.
-A friend of hers referred her to a Dr. Goldstein at Northwestern Medicine Lake Forest Hospital.
+A friend of hers referred her to Laura Goldstein, MD, a medical neurologist at Northwestern Medicine Lake Forest Hospital.

 “My life changed drastically,” Judy said.
-She met with Laura Goldstein, MD, a medical neurologist, and in her first meeting Dr. Goldstein arranged to have Judy evaluated for speech, occupational and physical therapy.
+She met with Dr. Goldstein, who arranged to have Judy evaluated for speech, occupational and physical therapy.
 Most notably, she encouraged Judy to meet with a brain surgeon at the downtown campus of Northwestern Memorial Hospital to discuss surgical treatment for Parkinson’s disease.

 “Sometimes we can get someone through their entire illness with just medication,” Dr. Goldstein explained.
 “But in Judy’s case the illness started when she was relatively young.
-By the time I met her, she was already ten years into the illness and the medications weren’t controlling her symptoms.
+By the time I met her, she was already 10 years into the illness, and the medications weren’t controlling her symptoms.
 She was limited in her activities.”

-By this time, Judy’s tremors were getting worse.
-She couldn’t walk, couldn’t do much of anything.
+By this time, Judy’s tremors were getting worse, and she couldn’t walk.
 Still, she took the train downtown to see the specialized deep brain stimulation team of neurologists and a neurosurgeon at Northwestern Memorial Hospital.
 Cindy Zadikoff, MD, and Joshua Rosenow, MD, evaluated her and found she would be an excellent candidate for brain surgery.

-Deep brain stimulation (DBS) is not unlike a cardiac pacemaker, but instead of heart rhythm, it regulates electrical signaling in the brain.
+Deep brain stimulation (DBS) works like a cardiac pacemaker, but instead of heart rhythm, it regulates electrical signaling in the brain.
 Electrodes implanted in the brain are connected to a neurostimulator placed under the skin near the collarbone to send signals to the brain and help restore more normal movement.
-After the surgery, a care team works to optimize the signaling and follow-up visits ensure a comfortable balance between stimulation and medication.
+After the surgery, a care team works to optimize the signaling, and follow-up visits ensure a comfortable balance between stimulation and medication.